binerogroup/documentation/networking/load-balancer/general-concept/listeners.rst

 - Timeouts for the connection to the listener, we do however recommend to leave the default values for this.

-- Layer 7 (mainly HTTP) policies enabling for instance redirects or rejections directly on the listener, negating the need to send requests to members.
+- Layer 7 (mainly HTTP) policies enabling for example redirects or rejections directly on the listener, negating the need to send requests to members.

 - Allowed CIDR prefixes, meaning who can connect.
 0.0.0.0/0 is the default and means "all networks".

-- HTTP headers, for instance ``x-forwarded-for``.
+- HTTP headers, for example ``x-forwarded-for``.

 To the listener, you would normally (unless the service is internal) connect a floating IP for accessing the service from the internet.
 The listener then becomes